scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 ``scrapy-zyte-api/sessions/pools/{pool}/init/failed``
     Number of times that initializing a session for pool ``{pool}`` resulted in an :ref:`unsuccessful response <zyte-api-unsuccessful-responses>`.

+``scrapy-zyte-api/sessions/pools/{pool}/init/param-error``
+    Number of times that initializing a session for pool ``{pool}`` triggered an unexpected exception when obtaining the Zyte API parameters for session initialization.

+    It is most likely the result of a bad implementation of :meth:`SessionConfig.params <scrapy_zyte_api.SessionConfig.params>`; the
+    logs should contain an error message with a traceback for such errors.

+``scrapy-zyte-api/sessions/pools/{pool}/use/check-error``
+    Number of times that a response that used a session from pool ``{pool}`` triggered an unexpected exception during its session validation check.

+    It is most likely the result of a bad implementation of :meth:`SessionConfig.check <scrapy_zyte_api.SessionConfig.check>`; the
+    logs should contain an error message with a traceback for such errors.

 ``scrapy-zyte-api/sessions/pools/{pool}/use/check-failed``
     Number of times that a response that used a session from pool ``{pool}``